-• In a public IPO by a foreign private issuer, the audited financial statements must be as of a date not older than 12 months prior to the time the document is filed.
+In a public IPO by a foreign private issuer, the audited financial statements must be as of a date not older than 12 months prior to the time the document is filed.
 In other words, an IPO issuer with a December 31 fiscal year end cannot file a registration statement after January 1 without including audited financial statements for the year just ended (or audited financial statements as of an interim date less than 12 months prior to the filing).
 However, if the issuer is already public in another jurisdiction, the 12-month rule does not apply.
 In addition, an issuer may comply with the 15-month rule in an IPO where it is able to represent that it is not required to comply with this requirement in any other jurisdiction outside the United States and that complying with the requirement is impracticable or would involve undue hardship.
+In addition, and is a statement in any other jurisdiction outside the United States and the complying with the requirement is impracticable or would involve undue hardship.